Kitty Oppenheimer: Manhattan Project

-Their child, a son they called Peter, was born in Pasadena, on May 12, 1941, during Oppenheimer's regular session at Caltech.
-When they returned to Berkeley, he bought a new house at One Eagle Hill with a view over the Golden Gate.
+Their child, a son they named Peter, was born in Pasadena, on May 12, 1941, during Oppenheimer's regular session at Caltech.
+When they returned to Berkeley, Oppenheimer bought a new house at One Eagle Hill with a view over the Golden Gate.
 Kitty worked at the University of California as a laboratory assistant.
 They left Peter with the Chevaliers and a German nurse and headed out to Perro Caliente for the summer.
-The holiday was marred when Oppenheimer was trampled by a horse, and Kitty was injured when she had an accident in their Cadillac convertible.
+The holiday was marred when Oppenheimer was trampled by a horse, and Kitty injured her leg when she hit a car in front of her while driving their Cadillac convertible.
 The United States entered World War II in December 1941, and Oppenheimer began recruiting staff for the Manhattan Project.
 Among the first were the Serbers, who moved into the apartment over the garage at One Eagle Hill.

 On March 16, 1943, the couple boarded a train for Santa Fe, New Mexico.
 By the end of the month, they had moved to Los Alamos, New Mexico, where they occupied one of the buildings formerly belonging to the Los Alamos Ranch School.
 Los Alamos was known to the occupants as "the Hill" and to the Manhattan Project as Site Y. Oppenheimer became the director of Project Y. Kitty abdicated the role of post commander's wife to Martha Parsons, the wife of Robert's deputy, Navy Captain William S. Parsons.
 She put her biologist training to use working for the director of the Health Group at Los Alamos, Louis Hempelmann, conducting blood tests to assess the danger of radiation.
+Kitty worked at Los Alamos as a lab technician under Hempelmann for one year before she quit.
+Kitty hosted cocktail parties for groups of women at Los Alamos.